Guidelines and Deadlines

 Application Fees and Waivers

-Current UChicago students and alumni will receive automatic fee waivers when applying to most of our schools and divisions.
 Participants in certain programs, including the Leadership Alliance, Institute for the Recruitment of Teachers (IRT), National Name Exchange, and those who will submit a Big Ten Academic Alliance FreeApp request, should complete the fee waiver forms as part of the application, and submit any requested documentation through those organizations, rather than submitting the application fee.
 If you experience any difficulty with these program-based fee waivers, please contact us at gradadmissions@uchicago.edu.

-Admitted students will need to submit an official copy of final transcripts before they can enroll.
+Official documents – issued by your institution electronically, or in sealed envelopes – are only required if you are admitted and plan to enroll.
+At that point, the school or division will tell you exactly what their official document requirements are, and the deadline for submitting them.
+Generally, you will be asked to submit an official copy of final transcripts showing the degree(s) awarded before you can enroll.
 Note: any discrepancy between your personal copy and the official, final copies may be grounds for rescinding an offer of admission.

 Standardized Testing